 Throughout this guide, we learned the true definition of the paracentric keyway, debunked the myth that paracentric innately means challenging, and discovered the two most common ways to approach tight paracentric warding.

-I truly hope this guide helped you out and if you would like to learn more about lock picking, check out my free Academy for more guides.
-Or visit my lock pick shop to fulfill all your lock picking tool needs!
+I truly hope this guide helped you out, and if you would like to learn more about lock picking, check out my free Academy for more guides.
+Or visit my online shop to fulfill all your lock picking tool needs!

-Also if you have any questions or have any requests for future content, be sure to leave a comment below.
+Also, if you have any questions or have any requests for future content, always feel free to throw me an email.

 Have a wonderful day and happy picking!